malgren/CSNAPNI/README.md

 To run the model, download the repository, then open Config/Settings.R.

 In Config/Settings.R, set the working directory to the file path corresponding to the location of your copy of the repository.
+*An easy way to do this is to open README.md, go up to the menu bar in RStudio, and click "Session>>Set Working Directory>>To Source File Location."
+The correct setwd() command for your model copy can now be copied from the RStudio Console.*

-Then, ensure that the variable "get_new_data" is set to 1.
+Next, still in Config/Settings.R, ensure that the variable "get_new_data" is set to 1.
 This will prompt model input files to be generated from raw data on the first run.
 After the first model run, "get_new_data" can be set to 0 and the model will run faster.

 Open CSNAPNIv1.R or CSNAPNIv1.Rmd in R Studio.